 When it comes to contact lenses and allergies, cleanliness is key.
 Most importantly, don’t touch or rub your eyes when wearing your contact lenses.
 The moist surfaces of contact lenses allow allergens such as spores, pollens and dust to stick to them, and rubbing pushes those allergens into your eyes.
 Allergens such as dust and pollen can also build up on your contact lenses over time.
 This is why, if you’re leaving your lenses in for long periods of time, proper contact lens care is especially important.
 Clean and disinfect your lenses regularly.
 If your current lens care regimen isn’t providing relief, ask your eye doctor to recommend a different lens care solution.

-If you’re cleaning and replacing your contact lenses frequently and still suffering from intense allergy symptoms, consider a switch to daily disposable lenses.
-One-day disposable lenses don’t require lens care, and since you throw them out after each use, they don’t allow for as much build-up of allergens.
+If you’re cleaning and replacing your contact lenses frequently and still suffering from intense allergy symptoms, consider switching to daily disposable lenses.
+One-day disposable lenses don’t require lens care, and since you throw them out after each use, they don’t allow for as much allergen build-up.
 Replacing your lenses regularly with fresh, clean ones can help relieve your symptoms and keep allergens and other irritants out of your eyes.

 Itchy eyes are a troublesome allergy symptom.
 Although it’s tempting, it’s important to avoid scratching or rubbing your eyes, especially if you’re wearing contact lenses.
 Touching or rubbing your eyes will make the symptoms worse and will dirty your lenses, increasing irritation.